Areas of Research:

 Human-computer interaction; information retrieval; collaborative information retrieval; computer-supported cooperative work; online public access catalogs; evidence-informed policymaking; information literacy and instruction; user interface design.

-Master of Science in Library and Information Science, University of Illinois at Urbana-Champaign, IL, USA (May, 2010)
+PhD, Library and Information Science, University of Illinois at Urbana-Champaign (2017)

 Selected Publications, Papers and Presentations:

 Lugya, F.K. and Weech, T. (2014).
 Library’s role in overcoming barriers to information flow in East African community, International Journal of Library Science, 13 (4), expected online by August 2014. http://www.ceserp.com/cp-jour/index.php?journal=ijls

 Fredrick Kiwuwa Lugya, (2014).
 What counts as a science and discipline in library and information science?, Library Review, Vol. 63 Iss: 1/2, http://www.emeraldinsight.com/journals.htm?articleid=17108852

 Fredrick Kiwuwa Lugya, (2014).
 Examining the incentives and motivations for research-based legislation in Uganda, Library Review, Vol. 63 Iss: 1/2, http://www.emeraldinsight.com/journals.htm?articleid=17108817&show=html